TREASURIES-Yields hit four-week highs on British inflation, Fed expectations

 “People are beginning to get nervous because early April receipts are behind some people’s projections.
 We’re not certain, we think Treasury built in less than the bonanza style receipts we got last April into their projections for 2023, but you can’t know that,” said Vogel.

-Vogel added that Treasury’s refunding announcement on May 3 could provide more clarity on its funding situation.
+Vogel added that the Treasury’s refunding announcement for the second quarter on May 3 could provide more clarity.

 Price